damaratix/sans-holiday-hack-2021/sources/challenge7.md

 ```Shell
 $ base64 -d original_firmware.b64 > original_firmware
 ```
-Now, if we try to print the contents of the decoded file with `cat` we see some strange characters, which mean that this is a binary file, and cannot be printed. <br>
+Now, if we try to print the contents of the decoded file with `cat` we see some strange characters, which means that this is a binary file, and cannot be printed. <br>
 We can try to use `file` to see the file type

 ```Shell